noma8you/Ahmad_Nauman_Blackjack/README.md

 You can compile the code using a C++ compiler.
 There are 3 files.

 HOW TO PLAY
+Please download the files to run the game.
 Choose the number of players (1-4)
 When your turn comes, you can choose to HIT to draw a new card or STAY to stop If you draw an ACE, you can choose its value to be 1 or 11